aosp-developers-community/aosp-developers-community.github.io/index.md

 ## Join in!

-This is a community project, so if you're working on AOSP for a board or device we'd love to hear about it!
-You can come chat with us on IRC or matrix (see links below), simply open a pull request to add your project to the link below and we'd be happy to include it!
+This is a community project, so if you're working on AOSP for a upstream focused board or device we'd love to hear about it!
+You can come chat with us on IRC or matrix (see links below), simply open a pull request to add your project to the links below and we'd be happy to include it!

 ### Come chat with us